earthlab/earthlab.github.io/org/earth-analytics/final-project.md

 </div>

 ## Final group presentation (20%)
-For your final, as a group you will present the following:
+For your final, as a group, you will present the following:

 * The study area that you selected for your project
 * The science topic that you selected for your project.
-* Why the topic / event / phenomenon is important (why should the class care)
+* Why the topic / event / phenomenon is important (why should the class care) - this should include some background that you develop via a literature review.
 * Atleast 2 different types of data from different sources that allow you to answer questions about the topic.
 * Where you got the data and how you processed the data.
 * Results that you found by looking at the data.